ETS-ReactNative1/chat/README.md

 l'idée d'implémenter le prix directement dans le chat est plutot intéressant bien que surement deja présent sur des app comme discord.

-###Errors not fixed :
-in the file client/src/chat.js comment line 38-39, this is not the useEffect for recover message but to recover the data from the API !!!